stellar/stellar-demo-wallet/README.md

 4. If the payment has been successfully sent you'll see "SEP-31 send payment completed" in the logs.

+### Using stellar.toml file from `localhost`

+You can serve asset `toml` files from `locahost`.
+When using locally hosted stellar.toml files on demo-wallet.stellar.org, some browsers might block them for security reasons, if you’re not using `https`.
+If you’re running demo wallet locally, this is not a problem.

 ## Getting Started Building A Wallet From This Demo

 To start building with this project clone this repo and install the deps: